knightchris/426-timeline/README.md

   - pubdate (string) - Required.
 Specifies date media published (string formatted like YYYY-MM-DD)
   - unidate (string) - Required.
 Specifies date media occured in star wars universe (string formatted like YYYY-MM-DD)
   - creator (string) - Required.
 Specifies the creator of the media
   - proposededitmediaid (int) - Required.
-Specifies the original card proposed edits will be made on
+Specifies the original card proposed edits will be made on.
+If this field is not null the card is a pending edit
 - Response:
   - Upon success, responds with empty response body